MillenniumMachines/Milo-v1.5/docs/assembly_manual/chapters/z_axis_assembly.md

     2 x Z Reinforcement Bracket (1)
     ```
 1. :material-printer-3d-nozzle-heat-outline: Print this part using the [recommended settings](../../printing/print_guide.md)!

+!!! note
+    If you have FMJ's on your Z-axis, these reinforcements are unnecessary.

 Place the Z Reinforcement Brackets under the Z motor as shown below.